xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 Note that in the second program run, no secret value was identified.
 This is the noisy nature of side channels.

 ### Out-of-Order Execution and Branch Prediction by Modern CPUs

+A processor can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
+If this speculation turns out to have been incorrect, the CPU can discard the resulting state without architectural effects and continue execution on the correct execution path[^6].

+In Section 11.7 of [Intel's Software Developer's Manual: Vol. 3A](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.html), *implicit caching*, which occurs on the P6 and more recent processor families due to aggressive prefetching, branch prediction, and TLB miss handling, is defined as the situation "when a memory element is made potentially cacheable, although the element may never have been accessed in the normal von Neumann sequence."

 Reusing some code from the previous section, let us conduct an experiment in which our <code>victim()</code> function only accesses the array element at the secret position if some <code>x</code> is less than $10$.
 To take advantage of CPU's speculative execution feature, we train the CPU to expect the <code>if</code> condition to come out to be true.
 ```c